github/docs/content/contributing/style-guide-and-content-model/style-guide.md

 Write for your audience: some jargon and technical terms are necessary, but don't rely on the assumption that every reader has the same level of technical expertise.

+Use the active voice whenever possible.
+Passive voices is acceptable when you need to emphasize the object of an action.

 We are a global developer community.
 Avoid turns of phrase, idioms, and slang that are specific to a particular region or country.

 To learn more about writing approachable content, see “[Microsoft's brand voice: Above all, simple and human](https://docs.microsoft.com/style-guide/brand-voice-above-all-simple-human) and “[Top 10 tips for Microsoft style and voice](https://docs.microsoft.com/style-guide/top-10-tips-style-voice).”